gettakaro/takaro/packages/web-docs/pages/modules.md

 # Modules

-You can create your own features in Takaro using Modules.
+The core of Takaro is built around Modules.
+Modules are a very powerful and flexible way of creating features..

+Takaro comes with a set of [built-in modules](./builtin-modules.mdx).
+When you enable these on a Gameserver, you will be able to change the configuration of the module to customize it but you cannot edit the code.
+This allows Takaro to automatically keep the built-in modules up-to-date.

-Each modules consists of one or more of the following components:
+Each module consists of one or more of the following components:

 - Hooks
 - Cronjobs
 - Commands

-Each of these has a [Function](./functions.md) attached to it.
-The Function is the actual code that is executed when the Hook, Cronjob or Command is triggered.
-The main difference between Hooks, Cronjobs and Commands is how they are triggered.

 ## Hooks